 Vienna

 Rote Bar (Sacher)No distinctionWiener Schnitzel, Tafelspitz60-80 €1 week

-Viennese patisseries merit the detour: Demel (imperial court supplier, benchmark Apfelstrudel), Café Central (Belle Époque decor, Sachertorte and Melange), Aida (local chain, pink bonbon, Kardinalschnitte at 3,50 €).
-Avoid tourist traps around Stephansplatz, where coffee and cake easily top 15 € for mediocre quality.
+Viennase patisseries merit the detour: Demel (imperial court supplier, benchmark Apfelstrudel), Café Central (Belle Époque decor, Sachertorte and Melange), Aida (local chain, pink bonbon, Kardinalschnitte at 3,50 €).
+Avoid tourist traps around Stephansplatz, where a coffee and slice easily top 15 € for mediocre quality.

+Vienna